Skip to main content

 • Network required: Tools need internet access

-Copilot can only use tools from bundles that are:
+Copilot can only use tools from MCP servers with valid credentials:

 Tips